J0ET0M/qubic-doc/QubicCoreTechnologyDraft.md

 # Qubic Core Technology (QCT)

-it seems that we currently have the proposal season, i hope we can discuss together another proposal. in the past 2.5 years, Qubic development was mainly made by volunteers, enthusiasts and of course cfb.
+Tt seems that we currently have the proposal season, i hope we can discuss together another proposal. in the past 2.5 years, Qubic development was mainly made by volunteers, enthusiasts and of course cfb.

 > [!Note]